spacemeshos/smapp-lite/TestCases.md

 1. Verify that the "Manage Keys & Accounts" option is visible in the settings menu.
 2. Ensure the button is clearly labeled and accessible.
 3. Verify that clicking "Manage Keys & Accounts" opens a sidebar with two tabs: "Keys" and "Accounts."
+4. Verify that all elements within the "Manage Keys & Accounts" section are accessible via keyboard navigation (not the case currently, to be implemented?)
+5. Ensure all elements are accessible and usable on mobile devices.
+6. Verify that the "Manage Keys & Accounts" sidebar and modals are responsive and function correctly on various screen sizes and devices.
+7. Ensure the system prevents attempting to create or import keys with duplicate names and provides an appropriate error message.
+8. Ensure that invalid inputs (e.g., non-hexadecimal strings for secret keys, invalid characters in the name) are rejected with appropriate error messages.
+9. Ensure that all sensitive information (e.g., secret keys, passwords) is handled securely and is not exposed or accessible without proper authorization.

 **Create a New Key**